ROSIE NEWTON - Advanced Old Time Fiddle

-The family band is: Keith Frank (guitar, accordion), who in his own right became such a dominant influence on the music scene in Southwest Louisiana that he was given a new nickname in Acadiana.
-He is Keith Frank,“The Zydeco Boss”, and leads his own band, Keith Frank and Soileau Zydeco.
-The family band also includes, Jennifer Frank on Bass, Brad Frank on Drums, Zion Frank on Scrubboard, Lucien on Electric Guitar, and Julie Frank on feet!
+Keith Frank, who in his own right has become such a dominant influence on the music scene in Southwest Louisiana that he was given a new nickname in Acadiana.
+He is Keith Frank,“The Zydeco Boss”, and leads his own band, Keith Frank and The Soileau Zydeco Band.
+With Preston he plays Electric Guitar.

 Brad Frank on Drums